 Finally, Jesus was not merely singling out the rich in this passage.
 He had just finished speaking to a young rich man who had done a pretty good job in keeping the Old Testament law.
 However, when Jesus told him to sell everything and give to the poor, the man went away sad.
 Apparently, Jesus knew that the man would cling to his wealth, so it seems that His point was that the rich are often distracted because of their wealth.
 They don’t often think about their need for salvation, because their wealth affords them the ability to buy enough stuff or to be continually entertained, so that they do not stop to think about what is truly important.

 But Jesus did not let the poor or the middle class off the hook.
 We are all guilty of sinning against the infinitely holy God, and without Christ, it is impossible for any of us to enter heaven.
-Praise God that He has saved all who call upon the name of the Lord, both poor and rich.
+Praise God that He saves all who call upon the name of the Lord, both poor and rich.